 Operations Management program information

-Dr. Ekaterina Koromyslova, Assistant Professor & MSOM Program Coordinator
+Dr. Ekaterina Koromyslova, Associate Professor & MSOM Program Coordinator

 Department of Construction and Operations Management